ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku-4.md

 Now we have our server written, let's run it.
 Save "index.js" and go to your terminal.

+Early, we talked about how Node.js is used to run Javascript files, so let's use it to run our "index.js" file.
 To run javascript files, we use the "node" command.
-[Node.js](https://nodejs.org/en/) is a Javascript environment that runs Javascript code for us.
 The first option passed to the node command is the name of the file we want to run.
 Let's run our "index.js" file.

 ##### Terminal
 ```bash